How Skip Tracing Works

 The list is free.
 The certainty is the work.

 Run almost anyone through a data source and addresses come back — often several, sometimes a dozen, spanning years and, frequently, more than one person.
-By some industry estimates roughly one in five addresses contains an error, and that is before you account for entries that are simply out of date or attached to a different individual who shares your subject’s name.
+We are not going to put a percentage on how often one of them is wrong, and it is worth saying why: the “one in five addresses” figure that circulates in this industry traces back only to address-hygiene vendors quoting one another, and we could find no primary source publishing it.
+What is published, and what we will point you at instead, is the Postal Service’s continuing study of Undeliverable-as-Addressed mail, published on its PostalPro site for mailers, whose own list of reasons a mailpiece cannot be delivered reads like an inventory of the ways an address record goes bad: the individual, family, or business it is addressed to has moved; the address is incomplete, incorrect, or illegible; the addressee is unknown or deceased.
+Add to that the entries that are attached to a different individual who shares your subject’s name, and the shape of the problem is clear enough without a borrowed statistic.
 So the raw return is not the answer; it is the raw material.
 The professional skill, and the reason a verified result is worth far more than a free lookup, lies entirely in what happens next: separating the current address from the historical ones, the real one from the typo, and your subject’s from the stranger’s.

 This matters most when the address has to hold up to scrutiny.
 If you are serving legal papers, a court will often want proof that a diligent effort was made before it allows alternate service, so an address that turns out to be wrong does not just waste a trip — it can sink a filing.
 If you are extending credit, recovering an asset, or making any decision that rests on where someone is, an unverified address is a liability dressed up as information.
 Verification is what converts a plausible-looking record into something you can act on with confidence, and it is the difference between a service that hands you a printout and one that hands you an answer.